freelawproject/free.law/content/pacer-fetch-api.md

 ### 3. How secure is this?
 I give you my password???

-Yes, unfortunately the only way to make this work is for you to share your password with us.
+Unfortunately the only way to make this work is for you to share your password with us.
 But:

 1. Your password is [fully encrypted][ssllabs] in transit to us.